 Moving the City's general municipal election to even-numbered election years will not impact the Registration & Elections Division in its conduct of elections at this time.
-However, the cost of elections will increase for the remaining jurisdictions that hold elections in 2017 and 2019.
-While there is no fiscal impact on the County now, as each jurisdiction moves to even-numbered year elections, the County's proportional share of elections costs for these elections will be reduced.
-Finally, as the jurisdictions move to even-numbered year elections, the labor and other costs during even-numbered year elections will increase.
+However, since this jurisdiction will continue to hold odd-numbered year elections in 2017 and 2019 prior to their move to even-numbered year elections in 2020, their election costs will increase in 2017 and 2019 since there will be fewer jurisdictions participating in odd number year elections.
+While the County's costs for labor and services will increase as jurisdictions move to even numbered year elections, the County's proportional share of election costs will be reduced.